apache/maven-site/content/markdown/maven-ci-friendly.md

 mvn -Drevision=1.0.0-SNAPSHOT clean package
 ```

-  This wil become cumbersome over the time.
+  This will become cumbersome over the time.
 So the other solution for this is
   to simply use a property inside the pom file which looks like this:

 ```xml